 There are screens in almost every train station that will list the departing and arriving trains with the time, platform, and delays if there is one.
-Sometimes the trains don’t arrive until minutes.
-Before it is scheduled to leave so just be aware of the screen updates.
-It’s best to get on the train when it arrives as opposed to waiting.
+Sometimes a train won’t arrive until minutes before it is scheduled to leave so keep an eye on the screens.
+It’s best to get onto your train as soon as it arrives.

 Validating your ticket

-Before boarding, look for a small machine that is usually at the beginning of each platform.
-If you have a ticket printed from the machine or without a specific reservation, be sure to put it into the machine.
+Before boarding, look for a small machine at the beginning of your platform.
+If you have a printed ticket, make sure you put it into the machine.
 This will stamp your ticket with the date and time, validating it.
 If your ticket is not validated, you will be fined on the train, so this step is extra important!
 If you have a ticket with Italo or Trenitalia, or any with a seat reservation and specific info, don’t worry about doing this part.

-Stations either have the trains going directly through the station or they pull directly into the station.
-The latter is simple to see the front of the trains lined up on the appropriate platform.
+Stations either have the trains going directly through the station or pulling directly into the station.
+In the latter case it’s simple to see the front of the trains lined up on the appropriate platform.
 Stations like Milano Centrale or Roma Termini are set up in this way.
 In stations where the train passes through, you’ll have to use the stairs labeled “sottopassagio” to get to your platform.

 Trains have luggage racks on the sides above your head for bags and personal items.
 If you don’t have a seat reservation for your train, any carriage in the appropriate class will do.
 Just enter the train and find a seat.
-If you have a specific seat, your ticket will tell you which carriage to go on at.
-Expect to handle your luggage on your own so be mindful when packing for your trip if you are taking the trains.
+If you have a reserved seat, your ticket will tell you which carriage to go on to.
+Expect to handle your luggage on your own so be mindful when packing for your trip if you will be taking a train.